 At The City Law School you will enjoy the benefits of state-of-the-art lecture theatres, teaching rooms and digital recording facilities.

 Our interactive lecture theatres and teaching rooms are the perfect learning environment for the modern day student.
 We want to ensure that you get the most out of your time in the classroom, so all of our lecture theatres and teaching rooms are fully equipped with a PC network, DVD playback and project facilities.

 In addition to our high quality teaching facilities, there are ten digital recording rooms and playback facilities available for use.
 These rooms enable you to practice and refine your advocacy skills.
 We also have a library of DVDs, which demonstrate advocacy, interviewing and advising and negotiation skills.

-At The City Law School you will have access to two dedicated law libraries, access to many online legal resources, an extensive IT network and our own acclaimed legal resource portal Lawbore.
+At The City Law School you will have access to a dedicated law library, many online legal resources, an extensive IT network and our own acclaimed legal resource portal Lawbore.

-Our printed collections at both sites are enhanced by a suite of online legal databases with many resources, journals, law reports, and legal texts available online and with easy access off-campus.
-Both libraries have facilities to support group study and independent learning.
+Our library has facilities to support group study and independent learning.
 A dedicated team of professional staff, qualified in law librarianship and trained in legal research are available to assist you with sourcing legal materials, researching the law and answering your queries.

 The City Law School has its very own legal portal, Lawbore.
 This offers key resources to support your study including: materials for study, innovative guides and tutorials and lots of ways to keep you up-to-date with what’s going on at City and the legal world beyond.